-Of particular relevance to breach notification, tasks of DPOs include cooperating with the supervisory authority, and acting as a contact point for the supervisory authority and the data subjects.
-It should also be noted that, when notifying the data breach to the supervisory authority, Article 33(3)(b) requires the controller to provide the name and contact details of its DPO, or other contact point.
-These factors mean that the DPO could play an important role when notifying a breach and during any subsequent investigation by the supervisory authority.
+Of particular relevance to breach notification, the mandatory tasks of the DPO includes, amongst other duties, providing data protection advice and information to the controller or processor, monitoring compliance with the GDPR, and providing advice in relation to DPIAs.
+The DPO must also cooperate with the supervisory authority and act as a contact point for the supervisory authority and for data subjects.
+It should also be noted that, when notifying the breach to the supervisory authority, Article 33(3)(b) requires the controller to provide the name and contact details of its DPO, or other contact point.